nxt-ext/nxt/html/ui/plugins/DEVELOPERS.md

     "myVersion": "Your plugin version", //no format requirements "short_description": "A description of your plugin", //max.
 200 characters "infoUrl": "http://infosaboutmyplugin.info",
-    "startPage": "hello_world", //One of the pages used for NRS.pages.PAGENAME method(s)
+    "startPage": "p_hello_world", //One of the pages used for NRS.pages.PAGENAME method(s)

-    "nrsVersion": "1.5.0", //ALWAYS provide three sequence numbers, no additions!
+    "nrsVersion": "1.5.0", //ALWAYS provide three sequence numbers, no additions like "e"!

     //optional
     "deactivated": true, //hard-set deactivation, default: false